maxcell/prince.dev/content/advanced-context/index.md

 ## Conclusion

 Now this is just a small example of how Context can be used to surface patterns across your application.
-It does not always need to be used for simply exposing your user data or your theme to the entirety of your application.
-There are times where you want to bring reusability and patterns to your application that allows for discoverability without rewriting adhoc cases.
-Sometimes your team will need to do something over and over again and this is a way to make it easier for them to utilize pre-existing patterns since they don't have to change up their own components work.
+It does not need to be only used for exposing your user data or your theme to the entirety of your application.
+There are times where you want to bring reusability to your application to avoid adhoc cases that cannot just be their own component.
+The great thing about this solution is that this makes sure to separate the concerns of our application so a component doesn't need to worry about maintaining the logic for launching the `Snackbar` when it doesn't need to.